Settings Configurable values that can be customized by users of your component sliders Guide

 });

-This is especially useful for passing function references that can’t be serialized as HTML attributes.
+Useful for passing function references that can’t be serialized as HTML attributes.

 Data Types